 [REMAINDER LEFT INTENTIONALLY BLANK]

 Data Exporter(s): [Identity and contact details of the Data Exporter(s) and, where applicable, of its/their data protection officer and/or representative in the European Union]

-- Contact person's name, position and contact details: The contact information designated by Customer in Customer’s account.
+- Contact person's name, position and contact details: The email address(es) designated by Customer in Customer’s account.

 - Signature and date: By entering into the Agreement, Data Exporter is deemed to have signed these Standard Contractual Clauses incorporated herein, including their Annexes, as of the Effective Date of the Agreement

 Data Importer(s): [Identity and contact details of the Data Importer(s), including any contact person with responsibility for data protection]

 - Address: 245 8th Ave #1010, New York, NY 10011